Walter Heitz: Stalingrad, captivity, and death

 As the situation worsened for the Germans in Stalingrad, he ordered defeatists and every man who attempted surrender to be shot and coined the slogan: "We fight to the last bullet but one!"
 Meanwhile, other generals such as General der Artillerie Walther von Seydlitz-Kurzbach, had already given their regimental and battalion commanders permission to act and surrender independently according to local conditions.
 When Seydlitz released his divisional commanders on 25 January to decide for themselves whether or not to surrender, Paulus relieved him of his command and placed all of Seydlitz's divisions under Heitz.
 A few days later when Seydlitz and over a dozen other officers fled the German lines to surrender, bursts of machine-gun fire were aimed at them from German lines, Seydlitz later claimed that 2 German officers were mortally wounded because of Heitz's 'apocalyptic order'.
 On 29 January 1943, Heitz ordered that "Whoever surrenders, will be shot!
 Whoever displays the white flag, will be shot!
 Whoever does not immediately deliver bread or sausages dropped by our pilots, will be shot!"
 As late as the 31 of January, German soldiers who attempted surrender were shot in the back on the basis of Heitz's orders.

 On 26 January 1943, the German forces inside Stalingrad were split into two pockets north and south of Mamayev Kurgan.
 The northern pocket consisted of the XI Corps, and the VIII Corps, under Heitz.
 On 28 January, the two pockets were split into three.
 The northern pocket consisted of the XI Corps, the central with the VIII and LI Corps, and the southern with the XIV Panzer Corps and IV Corps "without units".
 The sick and wounded reached 40,000 to 50,000.
 On 29 January, Heitz had stated that he would seek the death of a soldier while defending his command post.
 He later attempted suicide but was stopped by his chief of staff.
 On 31 January 1943, Heitz surrendered the central pocket of German forces.

-At the time of his arrest, Heitz was the second-highest ranking German officer taken prisoner by the Allies, behind Paulus.
-In prison, he vehemently refused to cooperate with the anti-Nazi National Committee for a Free Germany that operated out of the Soviet Union, despite being pressured by the Soviets, who beat him and threatened his family.
+At the time of his surrender, Heitz was the second-highest ranking German officer taken prisoner by the Allies, behind Paulus.
+In prison, he vehemently refused to cooperate with the anti-fascist National Committee for a Free Germany that operated out of the Soviet Union, despite being pressured by the Soviets, who beat him and threatened his family.
 He died on 9 February 1944 while in Soviet captivity.